devtron-labs/devtron/docs/user-guide/deploy-chart/examples/deploying-kube-prometheus-helm-chart.md

 ![](../../../images/deploy-chart/examples/kube-prometheus/kube-prometheusyaml.png)

-Click on `Deploy Chart` to deploy the Chart.
+Click `Deploy Chart` to deploy the chart.

 ## 3. Check the Status of Deployment

-After clicking on `Deploy` you will be redirected to app details page where you can see deployment status of the chart.
-The Status of the chart should be `Healthy`.
+After clicking `Deploy`, you will be redirected to `App Details` page where you can see deployment status of the chart.
+The Status of the chart must be `Healthy`.
 It might take few seconds after initiating the deployment of the chart.

 ![](../../../images/deploy-chart/examples/kube-prometheus/kube-prometheusdeployed.png)

 In case the Status, of the deployment is `Degraded` or takes a long time to get deployed.
-Click on the `Status` or check the logs of the pods to debug the issue.
+Click the status details or check the logs of the pods to debug the issue.

 ## 4. Extract the Service Name

-Copy the service name, it will be used to connect your application to Kube-Prometheus.
+Copy URL of the service name which will be used to connect your application to Kube-Prometheus.

 ![](../../../images/deploy-chart/examples/kube-prometheus/kube-prometheusservice.png)